-Caged bird keepers know that bills are not something you pay, it’s the thing on the front of your birds face.
+Caged bird keepers know that bills are not something you pay, it’s the thing in front of your bird’s face.

 From Wikipedia we learn:

-The proper use of the term (softbill) is in reference to the ‘soft food’ diets which typically falls into the following six categories:
+The proper use of the term (softbill) is in reference to the ‘soft food’ diets which typically fall into the following six categories:

 Carnivorous – those who feed on small mammals, birds or other vertebrates (e.g., Kingfishers, Rollers)